Derwent Studio Colored Pencils Review

 Cost – 4/5

 Prices are in the premium range with the bigger quantities and the singles tending to fetch a higher premium.
 We aren’t surprised by this price point due to the quality but still, it is important to understand that these pencils are intended for specific applications and aren’t really universal.
 So keep in mind that you will have to consider these an add-on to other sets so budget accordingly.
 But while they can be expensive, they are good at what they do.

 Overall Ranking – 4/5

 A nice addition to have with your standard, more “blend-friendly” set of colored pencils as these have a specific role that they do quite well.
 For the price, you get a well-made and proven colored pencil set that should last you for quite some time.
 Although the scope of what Derwent Studio Colored Pencils are capable of might seem somewhat narrow, what they do, they do well.
-Not a good choice for someone just starting out but a lovely addition to an already established artist toolbox.
+They might not be a good choice for someone just starting out but a lovely addition to an already established artist toolbox.
 Particularly for someone who wants to enjoy some very precise yellows and oranges.